Updated: Nov 24, 2020

 If you’ve been thinking about lux travel experiences in the Northeast, then surely you’ve thought about The Ivy.
 This Black-owned, luxury boutique property in Baltimore has earned rave reviews from Conde Naste, USA Today, and American Way magazine, among others.
 Rumor has it that Beyonce and Jay-Z stay at The Ivy when they’re in town, so you know it has to be fabulous.

 Just how fab?
 After spending a weekend there with hubby for a short getaway, I can honestly say it is THAT fabulous.
 Built in 1889, the eighteen room property has been restored to perfection.
 The inviting common areas and guest rooms appear to whisper to you about their history.
 The property itself can only be described as lush.
 Every room is filled with stunning art purchased at private auctions and truly thoughtful touches like comfy chairs, perfect for reading, placed in the spots with the best lighting or close to the fireplace, while other areas are designed for playing poker or cards.
-Each guest room is unique, but know that equally as thoughtful and inviting elements await you in each room.
+Each guest room is unique, with equally thoughtful and inviting elements in each room.

 Besides the fact that the property is truly stunning and exceptionally designed, one big question remains: with base prices at around $650 a night, is it worth it?
 If you're looking for a romantic weekend or a relaxing getaway where you absolutely want to let go of your day-to-day worries and relax, then my vote is 'YES.'
 If you can afford it, the amenities, food, and the level of service combine to provide you with an experience that is truly unparalleled.